-309. Sections 71 to 74 of the Bill provide for a secured creditor who has served a pledge enforcement notice to be able, in specified circumstances, to appropriate the encumbered property themselves as the means of enforcement of the pledge.
+- 315. Sections 71 to 74 of the Bill provide for a secured creditor who has served a pledge enforcement notice to be able, in specified circumstances, to appropriate the encumbered property themselves as the means of enforcement of the pledge.
 This is not the same as forfeiture of the property, which is not permitted.
 Forfeiture is where ownership of an asset is simply forfeited altogether, regardless of its value, meaning in this context that if the value of the item exceeded the debt then the surplus would not be returned to the debtor.
-In contrast, appropriation allows ownership to transfer to the creditor (subject to all interested parties agreeing) but, to the extent that the value of the item exceeds the debt and costs of enforcement, the creditor is required to return the surplus to the debtor.

-- 310. This section provides in subsection (1) for the general right to appropriate.
-A creditor who appropriates property becomes the owner of the property. - 311.
+In contrast, appropriation allows ownership to transfer to the creditor (subject to all interested parties agreeing) but, to the extent that the value of the item exceeds the debt and costs of enforcement, the creditor is required to return the surplus to the debtor. - 316.
+This section provides in subsection (1) for the general right to appropriate.
+A creditor who appropriates property becomes the owner of the property. - 317.
 Subsection (2) excludes appropriation in specified cases.
-In particular, it prohibits the appropriation of: - (a) the property of an individual, other than the business assets of a sole trader, - (b) corporeal property that is not possessed by the creditor (for practical reasons), and - (c) property where the value is greater than the amount remaining due under the secured obligation (including reasonable expenses) without reimbursing the excess. - 312.
+In particular, it prohibits the appropriation of: - corporeal property that is not possessed by the creditor (for practical reasons), and - property where the value is greater than the amount remaining due under the secured obligation (including reasonable expenses) without reimbursing the excess. - 318.
 There is the potential for abuse of a right to appropriate encumbered property, as the value of the property could greatly exceed the sum due to the secured creditor.
-Subsection (2)(c) therefore safeguards the interests of the provider of the pledge by providing for the secured creditor to be able to appropriate property with a value greater than the sum due to the creditor, but only if the creditor holds a sum representing the excess value in trust pending distribution under section 75 of the Bill. - 313.
+Subsection (2)(c) therefore safeguards the interests of the provider of the pledge by providing for the secured creditor to be able to appropriate property with a value greater than the sum due to the creditor, but only if the creditor holds a sum representing the excess value in trust pending distribution under section 75 of the Bill. - 319.
 Sections 72 and 73 provide for, respectively, appropriation with, and without, a prior agreement to the use of appropriation by the secured creditor as a remedy on enforcement.